 Supporting conservation where the desert meets the sea

-Every dollar donated by guests aboard National Geographic Sea Lion or National Geographic Sea Bird in Baja is tripled with matching contributions from the David and Lucile Packard Foundation and the Mexican Fund for the Conservation of Nature.
+All guest donations in Baja California are leveraged with additional matching contributions from the David and Lucile Packard Foundation and the Mexican Fund for the Conservation of Nature; every $1 donated by a guest generates $3 of on-the-ground support.
 With this triple-punch of funding, guests can be sure that their dollars are achieving maximum impact in protecting Baja’s wild beauty and special wildlife.
-Below are a sample of the projects that the LEX-NG Fund has financed in Baja California in partnership with the GCCF.

 Developing sustainable tourism provides communities with the financial resources to participate in local conservation efforts.
-The LEX-NG Fund supports efforts to create a sustainable tourism network in northwestern Mexico.
+We support efforts to create a sustainable tourism network in northwestern Mexico.

 Long-term ecological studies of marine environments are chronically underfunded, yet are invaluable to scientists’ understanding of long-term regional changes.
 We are happy to support Dr. William Gilly’s efforts to understand seawater changes over time in the Gulf of California.